erich666/NormalTextureProcessor/README.md

 - [ ] Figure out way (if any) to tell if a texture is OpenGL or DirectX oriented.
 I suspect there's some curvature analysis, perhaps converting into a heightfield, that could be done.
 For example, take differences between texels horizontally and vertically and see the correspondence - bumps are more likely than hyperboloids.
 Or maybe it's not possible (well, it certainly isn't if there's no Y variance).
 - [ ] Convert back from normals textures to heightfields.
 Not sure this is useful (nor how to do it, exactly), but might be worth adding, for visualization and analysis.
+- [ ] Ignore texels that are black or white (probably unused in texture, except for heightfields).
+Adjust statistics, CSV output, etc.
 - [ ] Support 16-bit PNG files fully, input and output.
 - [ ] Ignore pixels with alpha values of 0.